Tiziano Terzani: Early life

-Terzani was born in Florence to poor working class parents.
-His mother was a hatmaker and his father worked in a mechanic work shop.
+Terzani was born in Florence to poor working-class parents.
+His mother was a hatmaker and his father worked in a mechanic workshop.
 He attended the University of Pisa as a law student and studied at the prestigious Collegio Medico-Giuridico of the Scuola Normale Superiore, which today is Sant'Anna School of Advanced Studies.
-After graduating, he worked for Olivetti, the office equipment producer.
+After graduating, he worked for Olivetti, an office equipment producer.
 In 1965 he went on a business trip to Japan.
 This was his first contact with Asia and his first step towards his decision to change his life radically and explore Asia.
 During these years he again began writing for l'Astrolabio.
 He then resigned from Olivetti and moved to New York to study at Columbia University at the School of International and Public Affairs in order to study Chinese language and culture.

 Career as a journalist

-After a first stint as journalist within Il Giorno, in 1971 he moved to Singapore as a reporter, with his German-descent wife, Angela Staude, and their two small children, as the Asian correspondent for the German weekly Der Spiegel.
+After a first stint as a journalist with Il Giorno, in 1971 he moved to Singapore as a reporter, with his German-descent wife, Angela Staude, and their two small children, as the Asian correspondent for the German weekly Der Spiegel.
 He then offered his collaboration to the Italian daily newspapers Corriere della Sera and La Repubblica.
 In the meantime, on a semi-secret level, he sent regular information about East Asian politics to the Banca Commerciale Italiana, which was headed by Raffaele Mattioli.

-Terzani knew much about the historical and political background of Asia, but had also a deep interest in the philosophical aspects of Asian culture.
+Terzani knew much about the historical and political background of Asia but had also a deep interest in the philosophical aspects of Asian culture.
 Though an unbeliever, he always looked in his journeys for the spiritual aspects of the countries he was visiting.
 He lived for years at a time in Beijing, Tokyo, Singapore, Hong Kong, Bangkok and New Delhi.
 While staying in Hong Kong working as a journalist, he had a name in Chinese, 鄧天諾 (Deng Tiannuo) (meaning: "heavenly/godly promise").
 His stay in Beijing in the 1980s came to an end when he was arrested and expelled in 1984 from the country for "counter-revolutionary activities".
 He stopped using his Chinese name after this incident.
 Based on his experiences in China, he wrote La Porta Proibita (Behind The Forbidden Door).